whiprandolph/bestseller/Part 1 - This Is Who We Really Are/04 - Imagine If Pervasive Generosity Was Normal.md

 But is it?

-Every healthy nation I've studied strongly promotes generosity (giving) and reciprocity (sharing with others who share with me) as a normal way of life.
+Every healthy nation I've studied strongly promotes generosity (giving) and reciprocity (sharing with others who share with me over time) as a normal way of life.
 The following stories show what life is like when, instead of selfishness, generosity and reciprocity are normal.

 ### Generosity from Birth